bbartik/cisco-validation-tool/README.md

 $ python config-validator.py
 ```

-## Output
+## Outputs

-Output is written to a CSV file where you can sort and filter using Excel or some other editor.
+Output is written to "validation.csv" where you can sort and filter using Excel or some other editor.
+Config snippets to add the not found are written to ./updates/[devicename].conf

 <img src="images/image1.jpg"></img>